 What You Need

-Choose 1 class a week, with the option to join Mondays, Wednesdays or Fridays.
+Choose 1 class a week, with the option to join Monday or Friday.
 Enquire for information on One One to sessions.

 Birth Preparation for partners